creamyfish/conflict_serializability/README.md

+The main article of this project is [ConflictSerializability.html](https://github.com/creamyfish/conflict_serializability/blob/main/ConflictSerializability.html).

 This work represents an on-going project that's lasted more than a decade to solve the conflict serializability problem completely, especially in a distributed database system.
 Some applications like financial ones require serializability in an OLTP system since they don't tolerate inconsistency.
 I've recently performed a thorough survey in commercial database systems and found out that there are four serializability implementations: